-In principle, the Participant will be responsible for any and all accommodation arrangements and, as such, will subsequently be responsible for all associated costs incurred.
-The Participant may be required to pay the equivalent of 2 to 6 months' rent immediately after arriving in Japan in order to move into housing.
-In some cases, the Contracting Organisation may designate the Participant's housing arrangements.
-As such, Participants should consult with their Contracting Organisation in advance.
+In principle, the participant will be responsible for any and all accommodation arrangements and, as such, will subsequently be responsible for all associated costs incurred.
+The participant may be required to pay the equivalent of 2 to 6 months' rent immediately after arriving in Japan in order to move into housing.
+In some cases, the contracting organisation may designate the participant's housing arrangements.
+As such, participants should consult with their contracting organisation well in advance.